 In this case, it is not the 4-8x improvement, but more than twice as fast is significant nonetheless.
 Especially if you are running interactively.
 To see the impact of parallel processing in the pipeline, we run the following:

-As shown, there is a substantial increase in performance, but of course your mileage may vary depending on things like the number of objects, the attributes you require, and any filtering applied.
 Note that the PropertySet StatisticsSeed used in the example is a very minimal set of attributes which you can use if you only wish the refer to the objects, such as userPrincipalName, primarySmtpAddress and externalDirectoryObjectID.

 Speaking of filtering, one would expect that server-side filtering (-Filter) would show an improvement in terms of speed over client-side filtering (Where), as filtering at the source is far more efficient in terms of result set and data to send over.
 However, it seems that due to the nature of a shared environment, sending superfluous data over the wire is less of a penalty than local filtering.
 Of course, your mileage may also vary here, so experiment what works best for your situation.
 Also, not every attribute is supported for filtering with these EXO cmdlets, which lies in how Graph exposes data.
 More information on that here.